chris-greening/instascrape/.github/CONTRIBUTING.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 ## Use a consistent coding style
-This project uses black coding style to maintain consistency and readability.
+This project uses [black](https://pypi.org/project/black/) coding style to maintain consistency and readability.
 Please try to conform to this standard when possible

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.

 ## References
-This document was adapted from [briandk](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62)
+This document was adapted from [briandk's](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62) CONTRIBUTING.md template.